Natural gas in China: Natural gas imports

 Despite rapidly rising natural gas production, in 2013 China imported 52 billion cubic meters of natural gas, making it the world's fifth largest gas importer.
 Imports increased more than tenfold in the period 2008–2013.
 China has worked to diversify its sources for natural gas imports.

-In 2013, China was the world’s third-largest importer of LNG, behind Japan and Korea.
+In 2013, China was the world's third-largest importer of LNG, behind Japan and Korea.
 In that year, 85% of China's LNG supply came from Australia, Indonesia, Malaysia, and Qatar.

 To lessen dependence on LNG, China has built pipelines to import natural gas from Myanmar and Central Asia.
-In 2014, China closed a deal with Russia to import large volumes of gas from eastern Russia via the new Power of Siberia pipeline, starting in 2018.
+In 2014, China and Russia agreed on natural gas imports via the Power of Siberia pipeline, operational since 2018.
+By 2022, imports from Russia to China increased by 54%, reaching 16 billion cubic meters, with the pipeline expected to reach a 38 Gm3 capacity by 2025.